"There is no health without mental health" (gov.uk)

 - Loss of enjoyment and interest in activities that used to be enjoyable

 - Difficulty in concentrating and making decisions

 - Difficulty in sleeping or having too much sleep

 Of course these are just a few of the potential signs, so if you have any worries do use the links on these pages to guide you.

-If you would like to talk to someone in confidence about any of these issues, please speak to Mrs Kieran, Mr Baxter or Mr Scott.
-Alternatively you can email our wellbeing mailbox email@example.com.
+If you would like to talk to someone in confidence about any of these issues, please speak to Mrs Kieran, Mr Baxter, Ms Frith, Ms Gray, Mr Rutter, Mr Scott or indeed any trusted member of staff in the school.
+Alternatively you can email our wellbeing mailbox email@example.com or via Tootoot.
 All emails are treated with the strictest confidence.